FAC is run by a collective of nine people:

 Penny is a co-director of FAC research and coordinates the Research Area Space: Radical Perspectives on Urban Space and Design.

 Carmen Zografou (MA in filmmaking) is a creative filmmaker and video producer.
-Embarking from a journalistic and communications background (with a B.A. in media and communications from the National University of Athens), she moved on to do an M.A. in filmmaking at Kingston University London.
+Embarking from a journalistic and communications background (B.A. in media and communications from the National University of Athens), she moved on to do an M.A. in filmmaking at Kingston University London.
 She has directed and produced short films and worked in various fiction films and documentaries.
 Most recently, she edited the documentary My Katines (2019) about the first Autonomous Women’s Group in Thessaloniki.
 She has a particular interest in exploring stories told from a feminist perspective and by filmmakers from various backgrounds and points of view.
 She believes that everyone should be able to express themselves through art, and the means to do it should be free and accessible.
 She has a kick for theatre, music, and performance art, and plays the piano, the guitar, and the bouzouki.

 Carmen is the Managing Director of FAC research and co-coordinates the Research Area Art As Research: Visual, Performative, and Documentary Knowledges.